Diaphragmatic Hernia in Children

 Healthy lungs have millions of small air sacs (alveoli).
 These look like balloons filled with air.
 In pulmonary hypoplasia, the following happens:

 - There are fewer air sacs than normal.

 - The air sacs that are there can only partially fill with air.

-- The air sacs deflate easily.
-This is because of a lack of a lubricating fluid called surfactant.
+- The air sacs deflate easily because of a lack of a lubricating fluid (surfactant).

 When this happens, your baby isn’t able to take in enough oxygen to stay healthy.